Kenny & the Dragon: Reception

-A Publishers Weekly review says, "DiTerlizzi's novel is light-hearted and his informal pencil sketches enhance the creative interpretation of what would otherwise be an animal story.
-Some readers might struggle with the mannered vocabulary, which encompasses words like "drake" and varlet," and Beowulf references will probably be lost on the intended audience.
+Publishers Weekly wrote: "DiTerlizzi's novel is light-hearted and his informal pencil sketches enhance the creative interpretation of what would otherwise be an animal story.
+Some readers might struggle with the mannered vocabulary, which encompasses words like "drake" and "varlet", and Beowulf references will probably be lost on the intended audience.
 Regardless, readers will understand the author's message: make friends, not unfair judgments".
-A Kirkus Reviews review says, "A readable, if denatured, rendition of a faded classic".
+Kirkus Reviews called it "a readable, if denatured, rendition of a faded classic".
 The School Library Journal also praised the book.